Vorinostat: Pharmacodynamics

-Development
+Vorinostat has been shown to bind to the active site of histone deacetylases (HDACs) and act as a chelator for zinc ions also found in the active site of histone deacetylases.
+It specifically inhibits the class I HDAC1, HDAC2, and HDAC3 and the class IIb HDAC6, all with high nanomolar potency.
+Vorinostat's inhibition of histone deacetylases results in the accumulation of acetylated histones and acetylated proteins, including transcription factors crucial for the expression of genes needed to induce cell differentiation.

+Pharmacokinetics

+Absorption

+The oral bioavailability of vorinostat is 1.8 to 11%.
+The time to peak levels (T_{max}) of vorinostat varies depending on whether it is taken while fasted or with a high-fat meal.
+Its T_{max} while fasted was median 1.5 hours (range 0.5–10 hours), whereas its T_{max} with a high-fat meal was median 4 hours (range 2–10 hours).
+Hence, a high-fat meal delayed its T_{max} by about 2.5 hours.

+Distribution

+Vorinostat shows poor brain penetrance and only subtle brain HDAC inhibition in rodents.
+It is known to be a substrate for the blood–brain barrier efflux transporters P-glycoprotein and breast cancer resistance protein (BCRP).
+The plasma protein binding of vorinostat is approximately 71%.

+Metabolism

+Vorinostat is metabolized by glucuronidation and by hydrolysis followed by β-oxidation.
+The two major metabolites of vorinostat circulate at 4- to 13-fold higher concentrations than vorinostat itself and are pharmacologically inactive.
+Vorinostat is not metabolized by cytochrome P450 enzymes.

+Elimination

+The elimination half-life of vorinostat is approximately 2 hours.

+History

 In 1966, Charlotte Friend published her observation that a suspension of murine erythroleukemia cells underwent cytodifferentiation to normal erythrocytes when treated with dimethylsulfoxide (DMSO, a common drug solvent and cryoprotectant frequently used for cell culture freezing) at 280 mmolar.
 Memorial Sloan-Kettering researcher Paul Marks approached Columbia University chemist Ronald Breslow about these findings and together they decided to develop more potent analogs of DMSO, in order to make use of this property for cancer treatment.
 Their optimization process lead to the discovery of suberoylanilide hydroxamic acid and its HDAC-inhibiting property.

-Mechanism of action

-Vorinostat has been shown to bind to the active site of histone deacetylases and act as a chelator for zinc ions also found in the active site of histone deacetylases.

-Vorinostat's inhibition of histone deacetylases results in the accumulation of acetylated histones and acetylated proteins, including transcription factors crucial for the expression of genes needed to induce cell differentiation.
-It acts on class I, II and IV of histone deacetylase.

-Clinical trials
+Research

 Vorinostat has also been used to treat Sézary syndrome, another type of lymphoma closely related to CTCL.

 A recent study suggested that vorinostat also possesses some activity against recurrent glioblastoma multiforme, resulting in a median overall survival of 5.7 months (compared to 4–4.4 months in earlier studies).
 Further brain tumor trials are planned in which vorinostat will be combined with other drugs.

 Including vorinostat in treatment of advanced non-small-cell lung carcinoma (NSCLC) showed improved response rates and increased median progression free survival and overall survival.

 It has given encouraging results in a phase II trial for myelodysplastic syndromes in combination with idarubicin and cytarabine.

 It failed to demonstrate efficacy in treating acute myeloid leukemia in an earlier phase II study.